 If you use this procedure regularly, it is best to always sync in the same direction.

 Sync Directly Between Notebooks for Mac and Notebooks on iOS Devices

-In Notebooks for Mac, open Preferences > Notebooks Server and start the server; a WebDAV server is now running on your Mac.
+- Open Preferences > Notebooks Server and start the server; a WebDAV server is now running on your Mac.
 When you are to allow incoming traffic for Notebooks you should agree.

-In Notebooks on your iPad or iPhone, open Settings > Sync and activate WebDAV; then open the WebDAV settings and enter the details presented in Notebooks for Mac.
+- Open Settings > Sync and activate WebDAV; then open the WebDAV settings and enter the details presented in Notebooks for Mac.
 You can leave the start directory empty, but you might consider activating Sync Moves and Deletes and Sync System Files.

-When you now open a book’s action menu, you find an option Sync <name of your server> which allows you to trigger a sync of the current book and its contents with Notebooks on your Mac – provided Notebooks/Mac is running and your devices are connected to the same wireless network.
+- When you now open a book’s action menu, you find an option Sync <name of your server> which allows you to trigger a sync of the current book and its contents with Notebooks on your Mac – provided Notebooks/Mac is running and your devices are connected to the same wireless network.